ASH1998/playing-with-tensorflow-object-detection/README.md

 ```bash
 python object_detection/builders/model_builder_test.py
 ```
+## Custom Images

-and to make sure the test images i used or for you to use custom images go to object_detection directory and test_images subdirectory and rename the images and change in program at " In[8] " at TEST_IMAGE_PATHS in range according to image number
+And to make sure the test images i used or for you to use custom images go to object_detection directory and test_images subdirectory and rename the images and change in program at " In[8] " at TEST_IMAGE_PATHS in range according to image number

 Enjoy!!